gabrielpreda/generative_ai/README.md

 # Introduction

-Code on Kagge that uses Gen AI tools
+Code on Kaggle that uses Gen AI tools